Managing sales enquiries

 Spend time to develop an email response template that can be used to save your time.
 Get some expert advice if necessary.

 Your initial response to an enquiry should include your latest product or service sales literature and refer to your website.

-Websites are one of today’s most valuable marketing tools.
-If you don’t have a website, now is the time to ensure you create one to represent your company and its products, services and capability.
+Websites and social media platforms are one of today’s most valuable marketing tools.
+If you don’t have a website or a social media presence, now is the time to ensure you create one to represent your company and its products, services and capability.

 Buyers in some markets will prefer printed material.
 Design your corporate and product literature so that it is available both in hard copy and electronic format so you can cater to all enquirers.

 Good design is not expensive if you provide a designer with clear specifications about your requirements and do not specify expensive graphics.
 Ensure that your material will be easy to update when you introduce new products and services at a future date.

 Friendly follow-up emails or calls are part of the tough process of getting new business.